-Investment properties owned by the Group were revalued at 31 December 2023 and 31 December 2022 by Vigers Appraisal and Consulting Limited, independent professional qualified valuer.
+Investment properties owned by the Group were revalued at 31 December 2024 and 31 December 2023 by Vigers Appraisal and Consulting Limited, independent professional qualified valuer.
 The fair value of investment properties is determined by adopting the direct comparison approach and income approach.
 Under direct comparison approach, the fair value is determined by reference to actual sales transactions of comparable properties with similar character and location.
-Under income approach, the fair value is determined by the assets.
+Under income approach, the fair value is determined by reference to the value of income, cash flow or cost savings generated by the assets.